-Here, id 4 indicates a transition from state 1 to 2, and id 3 indicates a self-loop in state 1.
+Here, id 4 indicates a transition from state 1 to 2, and id 3 indicates a selfloop in state 1.
 So in the first example we transition to state 2, and then perform a self-loop in state 1.
-It turns out Kaldi reorders transition probabilities, effectively placing the current state's self-loops at the end of the forward transition to the next state.
+Kaldi reorders transition probabilities, effectively placing the current state's self-loops at the end of the forward transition to the next state.
 This is done to optimise decoding later on, but doesn't affect the actual probabilities or results.